 Introduction to networking and cross platform file sharing using Win32 and Linux tools.
 Students will learn the basics of NFS, SAMBA, Apache, NIS and DHCP.
 In depth coverage of TCP/IP and "real world" network traffic analysis using tools such as packet sniffers and tcpdump.
 Introduction to intrusion detection, attacks and defences.

+No class October 14 (Thanksgiving Day), November 11 (Rememberance Day).
 This is a CST BTech course.
 CST BTech courses are also open to non-bachelor program students.
 CST Bachelor program students have up to seven (7) years to complete the Bachelor program starting from the date of their first Technical degree-level course or the date of acceptance to the Bachelor program, WHICHEVER COMES FIRST.
-No class on April 20 (Easter).
-Classes will be held on May 18 (Victoria Day weekend) and June 29 (Canada Day weekend).
+Please note this course is offered twice a year in the Spring and Fall terms.

 Upon successful completion of this course, the student will be able to: